cyclic-software/express-hello-world/README.md

 # Express Hello World

-Implements the Expressjs Hello World example to provide faster start deploying on Cyclic platform
+Implements the Expressjs Hello World example to provide a faster start deploying onto the Cyclic platform

 ## Installation